 - 1. Work with the Reserve Board to explore opportunities to enhance the use of the reserve. - 2.
 Work with the Reserve Board to ensure the provision of safe drinking water at the Greenstreet/ Ashburton Forks Hall. - 3.
-Consider removing the tennis court and grassing the area. - 4.
+Work with the Reserve Board to explore opportunities to generate income to support the upkeep and management of the reserve. - 4.
+Consider removing the tennis court and grassing the area. - 5.
 Work with mana whenua to investigate opportunities to educate the public about the cultural values of the land and surrounding areas.